-While searching through my freezer recently, I came across a can of frozen juice concentrate that had slipped my mind entirely.
-This discovery led me to ponder just how much juice could be produced from this small can.
+As I was going through my freezer the other day, I found a can of frozen juice concentrate that I had completely forgotten about.
+This made me wonder about the amount of juice that could be made from this tiny can.

 After doing some research and calculations, I realized that the yield of frozen concentrate can vary greatly depending on a variety of factors.